-An hour or two of time can earn you an extra $500-$3,000 this year.
+An hour or two of time the tax tips below can earn you an extra $500-$3,000 this year.
 Don’t let the small task of tracking mileage cost you (because you didn’t do it).
 If you’re an independent contractor or business owner, you can deduct money from your income for the miles traveled in your car to the gym you work at or clients homes as long as you have a “home office” as your starting place.

 A home office is a designated space in your home for work.
 It can be as small as a desk in the corner of a room or an entire room.
 Make sure it’s for business only!
 The IRS doesn’t allow you to deduct for “commuting” which means from home to work.
 The IRS only allows you to deduct mileage from work to places of business.